 Upgrade Your Shower Head

 The number one recommendation I’d give to anyone looking to improve their bathroom is: replace your shower head.
 Even if you already have a pretty solid multi-function shower head, there’s pretty much always room for improvement.
-More importantly, there’s room for improvement that doesn’t involve ripping out a wall, retiling, and starting your shower over from scratch.
+More importantly, there’s room for improvement that doesn’t involve ripping out a wall, retiling, and rebuilding your shower from scratch.
 Instead, look for shower heads that are at least one step nicer than your current one.
 If you have an awful showerhead, shop for at least a three-function shower head with boosted water pressure.
 If you have a nice one, consider upgrading to a shower panel.
-Either way, the replacement is straightforward to make (you just swap them out with your current shower head – usually no plumber needed), and shouldn’t cost you more than a few hundred dollars start to finish.
+Either way, the replacement is straightforward to make; you just swap them out with your current shower head – usually no plumber needed.
+The whole project shouldn’t cost you more than a few hundred dollars start to finish.